Lawrence D. Mass

-Lawrence D. Mass, M.D. (born June 11, 1946) is an American physician and writer.
-A co-founder of Gay Men's Health Crisis, he wrote the first press reports in the United States on an illness later became known as AIDS.
+Lawrence D. Mass (born June 11, 1946) is an American physician and writer.
+A co-founder of Gay Men's Health Crisis, he wrote the first press reports in the United States on the illness that later became known as AIDS.
 He is the author of numerous publications on HIV, hepatitis C, STDs, gay health, psychiatry and sex research, and on music, opera, and culture.
 He is also the author/editor of four books/collections.
 In 2009 he was in the first group of physicians to be designated as diplomates of the American Board of Addiction Medicine.
 Since 1979, he has lived and worked as a physician in New York City, where he resided with his life partner, writer and activist Arnie Kantrowitz.
 Having written for the New York Native since the 1970s, he currently writes a column for The Huffington Post.
 An archival collection of his papers are at the New York Public Library.